azproduction/lmd/README.md

     "path": "../modules/", // if starts with "/" it is absolute path else path will be relative to the config file "root": "../modules/", // alias to path

-    "output": "../index.lmd.js",     // Relative path to the config result file for lmd cli
+    "output": "../index.lmd.js",     // LMD will print build result there.
+Relative path to the root param

     "sourcemap": "../index.lmd.map", // Relative path to the source map result file "sourcemap_inline": true,        // Adds inline Source Map include statement